-(4) an individual who represents an issuer and who effects transactions in the issuer's
+(4) an individual who represents an issuer and who effects transactions in the issuer's securities exempted by Section 202, other than Section 202(11) and (14);

-(5) an individual who represents an issuer who effects transactions solely in federal covered securities of the issuer, but an individual and who effects transactions in a federal covered security under Section 18(b)(3) or 18(b)(4)(D) of the Securities Act of 1933 (15 U.S.C.
+(5) an individual who represents an issuer that effects transactions solely in federal covered securities of the issuer, but an individual who effects transactions in a federal covered security under Section 18(b)(3) or 18(b)(4)(D) of the Securities Act of 1933 (15 U.S.C.
 Section 77r(b)(3) or 77r(b)(4)(D)) is not exempt if the individual is compensated in connection with the agent's participation by the payment of commissions or other remuneration based, directly or indirectly, on transactions in those securities;

-- (6) an individual who represents a broker-dealer registered in this State under Section 401(a) or exempt under Section 401(b) in the offer and sale of securities for an account of a nonaffiliated federal covered investment adviser with investments under management in excess of \$100 million acting for the account of others pursuant to discretionary authority in a signed record; - (7) an individual who represents an issuer in connection with the purchase of the issuer's own securities; - (8) an individual who represents an issuer and who restricts participation to performing ministerial or clerical work; or - (9) any other individual exempted by rule or order under this [Act]. - (c) [Registration effective only while employed or associated.]
-The registration of an agent is effective only while the agent is employed by or associated with a broker-dealer registered under this [Act] or an issuer that is offering or selling its securities in this State. - (d) [Limit on employment or association.]
-It is unlawful for a broker-dealer, or an issuer engaged in offering, selling, or purchasing securities in this State, to employ or associate with an agent who transacts business in this State on behalf of broker-dealers or issuer unless the agent is registered under subsection (a) or exempt from registration under subsection (b).
+(6) an individual who represents a broker-dealer registered in this State under Section 401(a) or exempt from registration under Section 401(b) in the offer and sale of securities for an account of a nonaffiliated federal covered investment adviser with investments under management in excess of \$100,000,000 acting for the account of others pursuant to discretionary authority in a signed record;

+(7) an individual who represents an issuer in connection with the purchase of the issuer's own securities;

+(8) an individual who represents an issuer and who restricts participation to performing clerical or ministerial acts; or agent is effective only while the agent is employed by or associated with a broker-dealer registered under this [Act] or an issuer that is offering, selling, or purchasing its securities in this State.

+(9) any other individual exempted by rule adopted or order issued under this [Act].

+(c) [Registration effective only while employed or associated.]
+The registration of an

+(d) [Limit on employment or association.]
+It is unlawful for a broker-dealer, or an issuer engaged in offering, selling, or purchasing securities in this State, to employ or associate with an agent who transacts business in this State on behalf of broker-dealers or issuers unless the agent is registered under subsection (a) or exempt from registration under subsection (b).

-(e) [Limit on multiple affiliations.]
-An individual may not act as an agent for more than one broker-dealer or more than one issuer at a time, unless the broker-dealers or the issuers for which the agent acts are affiliated by direct or indirect common control or are authorized by rule or order under this [Act].
+(e) [Limit on affiliations.]
+An individual may not act as an agent for more than one broker-dealer or one issuer at a time, unless the broker-dealer or the issuer for which the agent acts are affiliated by direct or indirect common control or are authorized by rule or order under this [Act].